Dowagiac family donates hand-crocheted hand sanitizer holders to Timbers of Cass County - Leader Publications

 In addition to the Timbers, LuLa Jane’s business recently donated sanitizer pouches to Pride Care Ambulance in Dowagiac.

-“They helped with Boppa Jack as well,” Kimmey said.
+“They helped with Boppa Jack as well,” Tanya said.
 “They’re out there doing the work every day, so we just sent off a big donation to them and all their employees as well.
 We’re trying to make sure that we keep paying it forward.”

-Kimmey says the Germ Monsters project has brought her family together following the loss of Boppa Jack.
+Tanya said the Germ Monsters project has brought her family together following the loss of Boppa Jack.
 As the demand for Germ Monsters continues to rise, the Kimmeys are already thinking about their next big project.

 “If we can keep doing good, keep Germ Monsters going and supporting a good habit to share love, then we’re gonna keep doing it,” she said.
 “As a family, it’s kind of brought all of us closer together.
 I think in a time like this, it’s easy to be disjointed from people but you find a lot of love and support when you’re doing good work.”